To become a Notary Public in Texas, applicants must complete the following steps:

 How much can I charge for notarial acts?

-Texas Notaries may charge a maximum of $10, an amount that the Secretary of State intends to review every five years.
+Texas Notaries may charge a maximum of $10 for most notarial acts.
 Notaries may charge fees lower than the maximum amount or no fees at all.

 If you charge any fees, you must have a fee schedule to display for customers.